thoughtbot/maybe_haskell/book/haskell-basics/kinds-and-parameters.md

 -- => "pat"
 ```

-But a function which does care, must both specify the type *and* account for the
+But a function that does care must specify both the type *and* account for the
 case of non-presence:

 ```haskell